kennux/cubicworld/README.md

 ===========

 CubicWorld is a minecraft like voxel engine written for Unity3D.
-It has builtin realtime world generation and modification functions.
+It has builtin realtime world generation and modification support.

 Current Features
 ===========
 * Easily add new world generators by just attaching them to the terrain object
 * Flexible block registration, blocks can get added at runtime
 * Transparent block rendering
-* Realtime editing the world
+* Realtime world editing
 * Unity physics integration (There will be a custom physics system in the future available)
 * Infinite random terrain
 * Chunk serialization and deserialization (for saving chunk data)